 - Overproduction: Is another waste hidden as using our time well in the factory.
 We often see companies making stock to keep our people “busy.”
 It needs to be managed carefully as it masks the use of resources as something productive when it may be just wasteful.

 - Over-processing: Is another activity that is hard to identify in a high-quality organisation.
 However, it does show itself through value stream mapping and involving our teams in questioning everything they do.

-- Defects: Defective products and rework are obvious wastes in manufacturing.
+- Defects: Defective products and rework are obvious wastes in Lean Manufacturing.
 These are often accepted waste due to poor quality and processes.
 Holding your company the right level of quality can go a long way to improving the overall quality and eliminating this obvious waste.

 The Waste of Unevenness (Mura)